-The redesign of the iPhone was generally well received by both customers and critics.
-In the first three days on the market, the iPhone 6 and 6 Plus sold a massive 10 million units, which was especially impressive since (for the last time) China was not among the opening markets.
+The iPhone 6 redesign generally prompted good reviews, from customers as well as critics.
+In the first three days on the market, the iPhone 6 and 6 Plus sold a massive 10 million units.
+That proved especially impressive since (for the last time) China was not among the opening markets.

 Soon after launch, however, Apple faced the “Bendgate” scandal.
 A few users reported that the larger iPhone 6 Plus bent in the middle when too much pressure was put on it.

-The fuss only affected a small number of users, and seemingly didn’t damage sales, but Apple took steps to reinforce the iPhone’s design for the following year’s iPhone 6s and 6s Plus.
+The fuss only affected a small number of users, and seemingly didn’t damage sales.
+However, Apple took steps to reinforce the iPhone’s aluminum frame for the following year’s iPhone 6s and 6s Plus.

 Ultimately, Apple considered the iPhone 6 design a winner.
-It stayed around for longer than any other design in iPhone history — with the iPhone 6s and 6s Plus, and iPhone 7 and 7 Plus, all keeping the same exterior design.
-It was only last year, with the glass backs on iPhone X and iPhone 8, that Apple finally moved on.
+It stayed around for longer than any other design in iPhone history, with the iPhone 6s/Plus and iPhone 7/Plus all keeping the same exterior look.
+Cupertino did not move on until 2017, with the glass backs on iPhone X and iPhone 8.